Ajeetpratapsingh80/Ajeetpratapsingh80/README.md

 👋 Hello!
-I'm @Ajeetpratapsingh80, A passionate data scientist with expertise in such as machine learning, data analysis, and visualization.
+I am Ajeet Pratap Singh, A passionate data scientist with expertise such as machine learning, data analysis, and visualization.

 📫 My Email Id is ajeetpratapsingh80@gmail.com and Mobile No.:- 9899264242